-I often pursue creative outlets of all kinds to keep my mind off the chronic pain I deal with each day.
-I have a background in Art Education and while I can not teach in a traditional sense anymore, I find myself teaching myself new things.
-I started to learn how to play guitar during the pandemic and then a few months later I picked up the ukulele.
-I have recently started to learn how to play the piano as well.
-Learning how to play has been so therapeutic and I can’t believe I didn’t try something musical in the past.
-I found it too intimidating so I never dreamed I’d actually be playing an instrument, let alone three…and now composing music.
+Although I deal with chronic pain, I often pursue creative outlets of all kinds to keep my mind busy.
+My background is in Art Education and while I cannot teach in a traditional sense anymore, I find myself teaching myself new things and also sharing what I learn with others.
+I started to learn how to play guitar during the COVID-19 pandemic summer of 2020 and then a few months later I picked up the ukulele.
+Learning how to play the piano is now something I greatly enjoy as well.
+Music has been so therapeutic, and I can’t believe I didn’t try something musical in the past.
+It seemed too intimidating, so I never dreamed I’d actually be playing an instrument, let alone three…and now composing music.

-My medical conditions have me sidelined from a lot of activities.
+My medical conditions have me sidelined from a lot of activities though.
 There are so many places I can’t go because I don’t have the energy, or activities I can’t do because of the pain.
-I have been trying to figure out how to still live a fulfilling life, but it’s a constant work in progress.
-Wellness looks differently for everyone and I hope that others can extend some grace and understanding to others who are battling invisible and visible disabilities.
+My autoimmune disease also has a very strong grip on me.
+A fulfilling life can still be lived, but it’s a constant work in progress.
+Wellness looks differently for everyone, and I hope that others can extend some grace and understanding to people who are battling invisible and visible disabilities.
 Feeling constantly judged can be so difficult.

-I have self published a book of instrumental ukulele music, Ukulele Expressions – Illustrated Ukulele Fingerstyle Etudes for the Picking Hand and a book of poems combined with my ink sketches about my medical conditions, Ink Sketches for Wellness – Poems on My Life with Invisible Disabilities.
-I hope to continue writing and composing as it is a top passion!
-I look forward to finding more ways that I can help others through art and music.
+I have self-published a book of instrumental ukulele music, Ukulele Expressions – Illustrated Ukulele Fingerstyle Etudes for the Picking Hand.
+I’ve also self-published a book of my poems combined with my ink sketches about my medical conditions, Ink Sketches for Wellness – Poems on My Life with Invisible Disabilities.
+Continuing to write and compose music is an important passion in my life and I look forward to finding more ways that I can help others through art and music.

 I have a favorite quote I like to keep in my mind… “Often, what seems like an impossible climb is just a staircase without the steps drawn in.”
-Robert Brault, American Operatic Tenor
+Robert Brault